cloudmesh/cloudmesh-manual/docs-source/source/configuration/configuration.rst

 -----------------------

 The default yaml file includes templates to configure various clouds.
-YOu can change these defaults and provide access to your cloud credentials to make the management of cloud virtual machines easier.
+You can change these defaults and provide access to your cloud credentials to make the management of cloud virtual machines easier.
 Templates for AWS, Azure, Google, OpenStack are provided.
 Specific templates for Jetstream and Chameleopn cloud are included in the example `cloudmesh4.yaml <https://github.com/cloudmesh/cloudmesh-cloud/blob/master/cloudmesh/etc/cloudmesh4.yaml>`__.
 We list each template next.

-We explain in more detail the fetures of the configuration files for cloud services.
+We explain in more detail the features of the configuration files for cloud services.

 First all cloud services are listed under the key ``cloud``.
 You can add arbitrary compute cloud services with a name you like.
 You can even create multiple names that refer to the same cloud but may have different parameters.
 We like to focus on the example for ``aws`` and explain this in a bit more detail.

-The cloudmesh entry for a compute service is devided into three portions:
+The cloudmesh entry for a compute service is divided into three portions:
 ``cm``, ``default``, and ``credentials``.
 The format of the ``cm`` is explained previously.

 Default
 ~~~~~~~

-The next category are defaults thatcan be preset for each cloud.
+The next category are defaults that can be preset for each cloud.
 However defaults are overwritten by the cloudmesh shell
 variables.
 So they are only used once at startup if these defaults are not already defined by cloudmesh shell.
 Typically
-we use them to for example define values for images and sizes or flafors of images
+we use them to for example define values for images and sizes or flavors of images

 image
     The name of the default image